LLudivina/kickstarter-analysis/README.md

 One of the difficulties I encountered when creating this graph was keeping track of the amounts.
 For example, a zero was sometimes left out during the calculation and this let to different values on the graph.
 To overcome this problem, I had to double check the data at various time points during the calculations.

 ### Challenges and Difficulties Encountered
 There were a couple of challenges that had to be addressed after downloading the crowdfunding data.
 The data was provided as a tabular data that had to be filtered, formatted, or made readable.
 Any Unix timestamps data was first confirmed and then converted using the timestamp converter.
 I also used conditional formatting to prepare the data for the creation of visualizations.
-By using Pivot Tables, I was able to create the first deliverable, a graph titled outcomes based on launch date.
-The second deliverable, a graph titled outcomes based on launch data, was created using a simple line chart on excel.
+By using Pivot Tables, I was able to create the first deliverable, the Outcomes Based on Launch Date graph.
+The second deliverable, the graph titled Outcomes Based on Goals, was created using a simple line chart on excel.

 ## Results
 Based on the graph, Outcome Based on Launch Date, there are more successful campaigns than failed or canceled campaigns.
 This is a good indication for Louise.
 To mirror a successful campaign, she should focus on campaigns launched in the month of May.
 Overall, Louise should launch her campaign in the summer and avoid launching her campaign in the winter.